telerik/ajax-docs/installation/upgrading-instructions/upgrading-a-trial-to-a-developer-license-or-to-a-newer-version.md

 * Terminate the IIS process (from the Windows Task Manager) and close Visual Studio.

-* Clean up the Temporary ASP.NET Files from *<sysdrive>:\Windows\Microsoft.NET\Framework[64]\<vernum>\Temporary ASP.NET Files*.
+* Clean up the Temporary ASP.NET Files from *`<sysdrive>:\Windows\Microsoft.NET\Framework[64]\<vernum>\Temporary ASP.NET Files`*.

 * Delete your browser cache.
 For example, these are the steps for IE: Tools -> Internet Options -> Delete Files.

-* Clean up the Windows WebSite Cache from *<sysdrive>:\Users\<UserName>\AppData\Local\Microsoft\WebsiteCache*.
+* Clean up the Windows WebSite Cache from *`<sysdrive>:\Users\<UserName>\AppData\Local\Microsoft\WebsiteCache*.
 The location of this cache may vary from one operating system to the next.

-* Clean up the Visual Studio Backup from *<sysdrive>:\Users\<UserName>\Documents\Visual Studio <vsVersion>\Backup Files*.This location depends on your VS settings and installation.
+* Clean up the Visual Studio Backup from *`<sysdrive>:\Users\<UserName>\Documents\Visual Studio <vsVersion>\Backup Files`*.
+This location depends on your VS settings and installation.

-* Clean up the Project Assemblies cache from *<sysdrive>:\Users\<UserName>\AppData\Local\Microsoft\Visual Studio\<vsVersion>\ProjectAssemblies*.The location of this cache may vary from one operating system to the next.
+* Clean up the Project Assemblies cache from *`<sysdrive>:\Users\<UserName>\AppData\Local\Microsoft\Visual Studio\<vsVersion>\ProjectAssemblies`*.The location of this cache may vary from one operating system to the next.

 ### I Still Get the Copyright Message

 The copyright message appears only when the Web Application/Web Site uses the trial version of Telerik.Web.UI.dll.The Developer versions of Telerik's controls do not throw copyright messages.

 To remove it, make sure you have downloaded the proper, Developer "DLL and Scripts only" file.
-You will recognize it bythe *Dev* abbreviation in the file name.
+You will recognize it by the *Dev* abbreviation in the file name.
 More details on determining which dlls are in use can be found in this blog post.

-You can see how the file information of a trial version of the Telerik.Web.UI.dll assembly in __Figure 1__.Alternatively, you can see the same information in by double clicking the assembly in VS and exploring its properties as shown in __Figure 2__.
+You can see how the file information of a trial version of the Telerik.Web.UI.dll assembly in **Figure 1**.
+Alternatively, you can see the same information in by double clicking the assembly in VS and exploring its properties as shown in **Figure 2**.
 >caption Figure 1: The Properties dialog of a trial Telerik.Web.UI.dll file shows a "Trial Version" text.
 ![trial-version-file-properties](images/trial-version-file-properties.png)

 >caption Figure 2: The Properties dialog of a Dev Telerik.Web.UI.dll file in Visual Studio do not have the Trial keyword.
 ![dev-version-vs-properties](images/dev-version-vs-properties.png)

-# See Also
+## See Also

  * [Which File Do I Need to Install?]({%slug introduction/installation/which-file-do-i-need-to-install?%})